jeffreylanters/unity-entity-component-system/README.md

 }
 ```

+### Assets

-**Assets:** The [Service](#services) allows the use of the Asset attribute on properties to automatically assign the values of referenced Assets.
+The [Service](#services) allows the use of the Asset attribute on properties to automatically assign the values of referenced Assets.
 Assets can be assigned on the [Controller](#controllers) instance in your Scene.
 When assigning using the empty contructor, the property's name will be used for searching the Asset, to find an Asset by it's name, use the string overload.
 All types of UnityEngine's Object can be used in these fields.
 These properties are assigned during the OnInitialize cycle and are available for use at the OnInitialized cycle.
 When an asset is not found, an error is thrown.

 ```csharp
 public class AudioService : Service<AudioService> {